Gaylord Wilshire: Later life

 Wilshire eventually returned to Los Angeles and made his connection with the now famous boulevard that bore his name.
 He had no direct involvement with its gradual expansion in the years while he was absent from the region.

+In 1909 Wilshire was a candidate for the Los Angeles city council as a member of the Socialist Party slate.
+The Socialist Party was backed at that time by Los Angeles unions.

+Wilshire and Dr. John R. Haynes fought for Direct Legislation to be included in L.A.'s new city charter.
+With their success, the way was open to address the corruption that had been rampant.